superfly/docs/apps/deploy-app.html.md

   Finished deploying
 ```

-You can run a one-off release command in a temporary VM - using the successfully built release - before that release is deployed.
-This is good for, e.g., running database migrations.

-Release commands and deployment strategy (rolling or immediate) are specified in the [`[deploy]` section](/docs/reference/configuration/#the-deploy-section) of `fly.toml`.
+## Not all changes require a new App release

 Not all changes require a fresh release.
-You can add an IP address to an app, for example, without redeploying.
+You can add an IP address to an App, for example, without redeploying.

-Adding a secret to the app does require a restart, so `fly secrets set` triggers a new deployment.
+Adding a [secret](/docs/reference/secrets/) to the App does require a restart, so `fly secrets set` triggers a new deployment.